meincken/nickmeincken-cv/README.md

 ### Grundfos Denmark

-**Front End Engineer\*** December 2019 -
+**Front End Engineer** December 2019 -

-Grundfos is a globally recognized company which develops water solutions around the world.
+Grundfos is a globally recognised company which develops water solutions around the world.
 Building components for AEM in standard HTM in Sightly but also utilising a custom VueJS front end design system using BEM Atomic Design principles.

 #### Technologies and skills::